deepset-ai/haystack/proposals/text/5289-recentness-ranker.md

           - 1 only recency will be considered for the calculation)
 - top_k (number of documents to return, works the same way as top-k in other rankers as well as retrievers)
 - method (the options are:
-          - "reciprocal_rank_fusion" which allows for this node to be used in combination with BM25 and hybrid retriever;
+          - "reciprocal_rank_fusion" which does not require any relevance score from the previous node;
-          - "score" for using this node in combination with other nodes that output a 0-1 relevance score, such as EmbeddingRetriever, CohereRanker and SentenceTransformersRanker)
+          - "score" requires the RecentnessRanker to be used only with nodes that output a 0-1 relevance score.
+          More information on method compatibility with different retrievers is in the Drawbacks section below)

 The RecentnessRanker works by:
 1. Adjusting the relevance score based on the chosen weight.